SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

   ```

 - Save the file and Exit.
-- Open command prompt and run with Administrator Privilege's.
+- Open command prompt and run with Administrator Privileges.
 - Navigate to directory C:\wamp64\bin\apache\apache2.4.46\bin
 - Add Apache as a Windows Service:

     `httpd.exe -k install`

-- While the install is in progress, you will be prompted to Windows Network Access page as shown below.
+- While the install is in progress, you will be directed to the Windows Network Access page as shown below.
 Make sure you allow both Private and Public network access.

    ![Windows Network Access page](resources/readme/image412.png)

 - Start Apache Service in Windows
   - Open RUN in windows using WIN+R button.
-  - Input "services.msc" into RUN
+  - Input "services.msc" into RUN.
-  - This will open your Windows System Services
+  - This will open your Windows System Services.
-  - In the list of services running you can find Apache2.x present.
+  - In the list of services running, you can find Apache2.x.
-  - Start the service as shown below
+  - Start the service as shown below:

    ![Start the service](resources/readme/image413.png)

 - Now that your Apache has started and running, check it by using your browser.
 Open a Web browser and type the machine IP in the address bar and hit Enter.
-You should see the below, if server has started successfully.
+You should see the window below, if the server has started successfully.

    ![If server has started successfully.](resources/readme/image414.png)

-- As you can see the connection is "Not Secure" means it is running HTTP server.
+- As you can see, the connection is "Not Secure", meaning it is running the HTTP server.
-- Configure HTTP Wamp-Apache Server to Download firmware
+- Configure the HTTP Wamp-Apache Server to Download firmware:
-  - Goto the Wamp Root directory, in my case it is C:\wamp64 and navigate to "www" folder C:\wamp64\www.
+  - Go to the Wamp Root directory.
+In this example, it is C:\wamp64 and navigate to "www" folder C:\wamp64\www.
-  - Create a new folder in that directory, in my case I created a folder named "Firmware".
-[Folder Structure: C:\wamp64\www\Firmware]
+  - Create a new folder in that directory.
+In this example, I created a folder named "Firmware".
+[Folder Structure: C:\wamp64\www\Firmware].
-  - In the "Firmware" folder create an "index.html" file and write below contents to the file.
+  - In the "Firmware" folder, create an "index.html" file and write the following contents to the file.

     ```html
         <!DOCTYPE html>